vuejs/vuex/docs/en/mutations.md

 ### On to Actions

-Manually calling `store.dispatch` is possible, but in practice, we will rarely do this in our component code.
+So far, we've triggering mutations by manually calling `store.dispatch`.
+This is a viable approach, but in practice, we will rarely do this in our component code.
 Most of the time we will be calling [actions](actions.md), which can encapsulate more complex logic such as async data fetching.

 Also, one important rule to remember: all mutation handlers must be **synchronous**.
 Any async operations belong in actions.